 Chasing my tail!
 (Animaatjes, Holland)

 When Jayzed designed Basel 2 (credit & market risk) data models and architecture for global banks in 2003, the programs were still manageable with conventional approaches and technology.
-Ten years later many US banks were overwhelmed complying with the Comprehensive Capital Assessment and Review (CCAR).
+Ten years later, however, many US banks were overwhelmed by the Comprehensive Capital Assessment and Review (CCAR).

 The proverbial dog chasing its tail.